Declan O'Scanlon: New Jersey Senate

 After incumbent District 13 Senator Joe Kyrillos announced he would not seek re-election for 2017, O'Scanlon was nominated by the Republicans to succeed him in the general election.
 O'Scanlon was initially to face fellow Assembly member Amy Handlin for Kyrillos' seat in the Republican primary, but Handlin ultimately dropped her bid.
 He subsequently won the seat in the 2017 election, defeating Democratic candidate Sean Byrnes by a 34,782 to 28,353 margin, and began serving in the Senate in 2018.
 O'Scanlon was succeeded in the Assembly by Republican Serena DiMaso.

 During the 2019 budget fight, Democrats contradicted Governor Phil Murphy and passed a budget with no millionaires tax.
 O'Scanlon, alongside six other Republicans, voted for the budget.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: